 A ReSPECT plan (Recommended Summary Plan for Emergency Care and Treatment), although not legally binding, records a patient's wishes about a range of care and treatments.
 This plan can be used in any future emergency in which they are unable to make or express choices.
 It includes information about attempting or not attempting CPR.

 The Respect process can be for anyone but will have increasing importance for people with complex health needs, people who are likely to be nearing the end of their lives, and people at risk of sudden deterioration.
-The recommendations recorded on the form are created through conversations with an individual, their family and care professionals to fully understand firstly what is important to them and, secondly, what is realistic in terms of their care and treatment.
+The recommendations recorded on the plan are created through conversations with an individual, their family and care professionals to fully understand firstly what is important to them and, secondly, what is realistic in terms of their care and treatment.

-Graphnet has worked closely with the Resuscitation Council to create a digitised version of the current 3.5 version of the paper-based ReSPECT form.
-The digital form can be stored and accessed within the CareCentric shared care record and has been fully accredited by the Resuscitation Council.
+Graphnet has worked closely with the Resuscitation Council to create a digitised version of the current 3.5 version of the paper-based ReSPECT plan.
+The digital plan can be stored and accessed within the CareCentric shared care record and has been fully accredited by the Resuscitation Council.

 Working in partnership with our customers, Graphnet strives to provide functionality that is useful to health and social care professionals whilst responding to changes in market direction and regulatory requirements.